History Of The Building

-2014 marks the 109th anniversary of the First National Bank/Rehder Building it’s colorful history.
-Since it’s construction in 1905, it has housed the Ford Garage offices, an auto parts store, a dentist’s office, an insurance office, and uranium company office.
+2020 marked the 115th anniversary of the First National Bank/Rehder Building and its colorful history.
+Since its construction in 1905, it has housed the Ford Garage offices, an auto parts store, a dentist’s office, an insurance office, and a uranium company office.
 Later, it was divided into various retail and commercial spaces from an ice cream shop to photography studio to home furnishings.
 The 1920 addition was the Ford Garage, a creamery and cheese factory, a farm implement repair shop and eventually three restaurants.

-The entire building is important is as a landmark because it symbolizes the progression of a frontier town in the early 1900’s to a thriving commercial community in the 21st century.
-The significance of this building is a result of its architectural style, materials, age, and degree of preservation.
-The original building was constructed during a unique period in Steamboat’s history, when the town was prosperous but still relatively isolated from the outside world.
-It is a local example of the Romanesque Revival style.
+The Rehder Building is significant because of its architectural style, materials, age, and degree of preservation, symbolizing the progression of a frontier town in the early 1900’s to a thriving commercial community in the 21st century.
+The original bank building was constructed in 1905 during a unique period in Steamboat’s history, when the town was prosperous but still relatively isolated from the outside world.
 Moreover, the building has proved its ability to adapt to changing community needs without sacrificing its historic and architectural integrity.

+The building has two styles represented: Richardsonian Romanesque and Renaissance Revival style.
+According to the Molly Brown House in Denver, these styles were especially popular with Western architects because it reflected the size and splendor of the western landscape, while using local materials.
 The 1905 building has a commanding front façade that is dominated by a central, Romanesque sandstone archway.
-There are large display windows with flat arches on either side that frame three recessed front doors.
+There are large display windows with flat arches on either side that frame three, recessed front doors.
 The walls of the first story are made of 12” x 20” blocks of native beige rock-faced sandstone set in regular courses.
 The second story is made of hand-pressed local red-clay brick.
 Cut sandstone window heads, corner quoins, belt course and parapet, plus two corbelled brick stringcourses create visual interest in the second story façade.
-The building has two styles represented; Richardsonian Romanesque and Renaissance Revival style.
-According to the Molly Brown House in Denver, these styles were especially popular with Western architects because it reflected the size and splendor of the western landscape.

 A handful of unique exterior details add to the visual impact of the building.
 “First Nat’l Bank” is carved into the main entryway sandstone arch, the word “Bank” is painted in gold letters on the transom window above the front door.
 The entry doors and upstairs windows are original.
 The ceiling of the entry way is covered with ornate pressed metal.
 The front windows are set in the original architrave wood trim on native sandstone sills.
 A handsome metal plaque denoting the building’s designation as historic draws attention from history and architecture buffs and general passersby alike.